trevormil/demo-chain/README.md

 # Scaling Blockchain-Based Tokens with Joint Cryptograhpic Accumulators

-The following API for each node is used to trigger blockchain actions.
+The following API for each node in main.js is used to trigger blockchain actions.
 See the README below for sending HTTP requests and starting nodes.

     app.get('/blocks');